-When I made Spaghetti Squash Spaghetti recipe here the other day, I took some time to reacquaint myself with Chef Chiarello's Tra Vigne cookbook.
+When I recently made Spaghetti Squash Spaghetti, I took some time to reacquaint myself with Chef Chiarello's Tra Vigne cookbook.
 One of the things I like about his cookbooks is along with the featured recipes, he always provides side notes on "Chef's Tips", "Entertaining Notes", or "Wine Notes", that are helpful and educational.
 I discovered a Chef's Tip for frying rosemary.
 Rosemary is one of my favorite herbs.
 Smelling it makes me smile.
 My outdoor rosemary shrubs usually last throughout the winter, maybe getting just a bit brown.
 I take great pleasure in walking out my backdoor, trudging through the snow to snip off a stem or two of rosemary.
 When I saw this tip for frying rosemary, I had to make it.
 Chef's instructions were to deep fry it.
 I did not want to drag out my deep fryer just to fry a sprig of rosemary.
 So I improvised.
 I took a shallow saute pan; poured in about a cup of olive oil.
 I heated the olive oil and gently added the sprigs of rosemary.
 They sizzled right away.
 I let them sizzle in the olive oil for about 60 seconds.
 When most of the sizzling subsided, I removed them to drain on a paper towel.

 Once they were cool, Chef Chiarello's notes explained that the crisp rosemary could be added to salt and other spices to make a seasoned salt.
 But now what to do with the olive oil.
 I hated to waste it.
 I then realized that I had made rosemary flavored olive oil.
 I strained it into a jar and have been using it in my cooking this week.